ujjavalsinh2810/Traffic-Light-controller-using-arduino/README.md

-/using arduino to make four lane trafic signal light.
+/Using Arduino to make a lane traffic signal light.

 void setup() {
 // configure the output pins